xd2287/transformers/docs/source/en/model_doc/falcon.md

 Falcon models are (as of 2023) some of the largest and most powerful open-source language models, and consistently rank highly in the [OpenLLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [falcon](https://huggingface.co/models?other=falcon)

 ## Converting custom checkpoints

 <Tip>